 The active ingredients in Breo Ellipta are fluticasone furoate and vilanterol trifenatate.

-How does Breo Ellipta work?
+How does Breo Ellipta work for COPD?

 Vilanterol is a long-acting beta2-adrenergic agonist (LABA).
 LABAs help to ensure that the muscles surrounding the airways are relaxed.
 This is important, because if those muscles become too tight then the airways can become too narrowed, making it difficult to breathe, causing COPD symptoms such as breathlessness, wheezing, and cough.

-Fluticasone furoate is a an inhaled corticosteroid (ICS).
+Fluticasone furoate is an inhaled corticosteroid (ICS).
 Corticosteroids work by reducing inflammation and swelling and increasing airflow in the airways.

 What are the possible side effects of Breo Ellipta?